 The puzzle now owned me.

-My grandma was just as consumed in the task as I. We studied the puzzle carefully, suggesting different pieces to each other, grumbling over the impossibility of the shapes, and cheering wildly every 10 minutes or so when a piece would actually fit where we needed it to.
+My grandma was just as consumed in the task as I. We studied the puzzle together carefully, suggesting different pieces to each other, grumbling over the impossibility of the shapes.
+We cheered wildly every 10 minutes or so when a piece would actually fit where we needed it to.

 As the final pieces were put into place, our hearts were racing with excitement.
 I could not believe that something as monotonous as a puzzle could lead my spirits to such an exhilarating height.
 My giddiness was almost embarrassing.
 But I realized that this little activity of ours had somehow pulled not only my grandma and I together, but my whole family.
 Furthermore, it occurred to me that my grandma didn’t really care much about what we did together during her stay, it was just the fact that we were together.

 As Long As We Are Together

 Poring over a 500-piece puzzle had not been my original idea of “fun with grandma.”
 I avoided it at first because I was guilty for not finding something better to entertain us.
 But what if I had decided to not sit down and work on it with her?
 Would we ever have had some quality time together?
 Thankfully, I put in more of an effort to be around after that.
 Whatever we were doing didn’t matter, as long as we were together.

 This is the way I believe it is with God.
 Sometimes I get so caught up thinking about how I should spend my time with him, that in turn, I miss my time with him completely.
 I search for ways to better myself instead of running, just as I am, into his arms.
 The truth is that God wants to be with us, in good times and in bad, and has no demands on how we should “entertain” his time.
 God just wants to be a part of our lives.